Sleep tweaks boost night owls' wellbeing

 Tweaking sleeping habits can shift people's body clocks and improve their wellbeing, say scientists in the UK and Australia.

-They focused on "night owls", whose bodies' drive them to stay up late into the night.
+They focused on "night owls", whose bodies drive them to stay up late into the night.

 Techniques used included consistent bedtimes, avoiding caffeine and getting plenty of morning sunshine.